grantmacken/xqerl-cli/README.md

 Given a path argument,
-the put command stores a file as a XDM item into the database, then return the location of the stored file
+the put command stores a file as a XDM item into the database, then returns the location of the stored file

 By convention all the data source are in the src/data directory so the path can either start with a 'domain' name